-I Have $30,000 to Invest.
-Is It Smart to Get a Financial Advisor?
+Ask an Advisor: I Have $30,000 to Invest.
+Will a Financial Advisor Work With Me?

 I am a retired veteran with no retirement accounts and I want to start investing with $30,000.
 I’d like some investing advice, but I’m finding advisors have minimum investment requirements, and I’m hesitant to work with a robo-advisor.
 Can you steer me in the right direction?